The strongest men and women strive for PEACE. Now more than ever, it is critical that we have LEADERS of every race who are led by God.

 Leaders who are led by and lead by LOVE and GODLY WISDOM.

 How can you tell who to trust?

-Only trust leaders to seek PEACE, COMMON GROUND and most of all LOVE.
+Only trust leaders that seek PEACE, COMMON GROUND and most of all LOVE.
 Those who are led by SPIRIT and not FLESH.
-Those who are not easily provoked and don’t provoke others to wrath.
+Trust those who aren’t easily provoked and don’t provoke others to wrath.
 Those who can manage their emotions, and don’t manipulate the emotions and fears of others.
 Those who strive to build on what we have in common, rather than use our differences to tear us apart.

 We need leaders who look for solutions rather than finding fault.
 Leaders who call for accountability and responsibility, rather than recklessly placing blame.